Live Chat

 Issues with Database Portability Solution

-1. It is a time taking method and users should have technical knowledge & skill to use the manual solution
+1. It is a time-consuming method and users should have the technical knowledge & skill to use the manual solution

-2. User have to perform soft repair to bring back the database in a clean state
+2. Users have to perform soft repairs to bring back the database in a clean state

-3. The AD (Active Directory) and the re-submission of queue message increases the downtime
+3. The AD (Active Directory) and the re-submission of queue messages increases the downtime

 On recent server, users have to use the Windows Server Backup to create the database backup that you want to restore the new server.
 When done, follow the steps given below to the new server: